theochem/horton/doc/overview.rst

 * Supporting many :ref:`ref_file_formats` to exchange data with other codes.

-* Adapting modular structure to easily combine HORTON with custom developments.
+* Adapting a modular structure to easily combine HORTON with custom developments.

 **Electronic Structure Methods**